Plague of the Zombies

 Written by Alex Garland and directed by Danny Boyle, 28 Days Later introduced fast-running infected individuals, deviating from the traditional slow-moving zombies.

 Despite its small budget, it boasts a great cast and the film's low-budget production actually enhances its gritty and realistic feel, a must watch.
-One of the best British horror films of all time.[28 Days Later on IMDB]

-Shaun Of The Dead
+Shaun of the Dead

 Shaun of the Dead is a British horror comedy film and is directed by Edgar Wright and co-written by Wright and Simon Pegg, who also stars in the film, it is the first installment in Wright's Three Flavours Cornetto trilogy, followed by Hot Fuzz (2007) and The World's End (2013).

-It features Simon Pegg as Shaun, a directionless Londoner who is caught in an unexpected zombie apocalypse.
 Along with his best friend Ed, played by Nick Frost, Shaun devises a plan to rescue his estranged girlfriend Liz and their loved ones, seeking refuge in their favorite pub, The Winchester.

 It cleverly combines elements of horror with comedy and satire, parodying traditional zombie movies while also paying homage to them.
 [Shaun Of The Dead on IMDB]